Valuable 1776-1976 Bicentennial Quarter, Special Mint Sets, Error Coins, Proofs and Others Worth Money

 Similarly, the 40% silver proof strikes were included in a unique three-coin Silver Proof Set, which also included the Bicentennial half-dollar and dollar coins.

-While over a billion 1776-1976 quarters were minted, just a fraction of them are worth more than their face value.
+Just a fraction of the millions of the 1776-1976 quarters are worth more than their face value.
 The Bicentennial Quarter’s value depends on several factors, including condition, rarity, and whether it contains silver.

 Full Drum Details